love99067333/book_storm/README.md

 * Edit book store name, book name, book price and user name
 * The most popular book stores by transaction volume, either by number of transactions or transaction dollar value
 * Total number of users who made transactions above or below $v within a date range
-* Process a user purchasing a dish from a restaurant, handling all relevant data changes in an atomic transaction
+* Process a user purchasing a book from a book store, handling all relevant data changes in an atomic transaction

 In your repository, you would need to document the API interface, the commands to run the ETL (extract, transform and load) script that takes in the raw data sets as input, and outputs to your database, and the command to set up your server and database.
 You may use docker to ensure a uniform setup across environments.

-# Bonus
+## Bonus
 This is optional, and serves as additional proof points.
 We will consider it complete even without this functionality

 Write appropriate tests with an appropriate coverage report.

-# Deployment
+## Deployment
 It'd be great if you can deploy this on the free tier of any cloud hosting platform (eg. free dyno on Heroku), so that we can easily access the application via an url.

 # About Response